Unlike your own fate, the fate of your points after your death does not have to be a cosmic mystery.

 If you are the head of a Family Membership, the family group is dissolved and the rest of your family revert to being on individual memberships.
 They will consider transferring your points to your spouse if either your spouse or your legal representative ask them to.

+If you’re in a Family Membership and you’re not the head member, your points will continue to be part of the Family Membership.
 If you’re not in a Family Membership at all, again, Etihad will consider transferring your points to your spouse if either your spouse or your legal representative ask them to.

 What can you do about it?

 For Qantas and Virgin Australia, this is a pretty desirable option, especially since they recently relaxed their rules around family transfers.
-But, if you’re thinking of going down this road, there are a few things you should take note of.
+But, if you’re thinking of going down this road, there are a few things you should take note of: